-It’s important we try to limit stress and anxiety around our obsessions because stress and anxiety will always make any obsessions we have worse.
+It’s important we try to limit stress and anxiety around our obsessions because stress and anxiety will always make our obsessions worse.

-To tackle obsessions, it’s important we expose ourselves to those obsessions, because being exposed allows us to challenge any fears we have around them.
-We must feel the fear, subject ourselves to fear and work through the challenge of trying to deal with our obsession.
+To tackle obsessions, it’s important we expose ourselves to them, because that allows us to challenge any fears we have around them.
+We must subject ourselves to fear, feel it and work through the challenge.

 To break the cycle, we must fight any urges that tempt us back in.
 But we mustn’t give in to temptation.
 The important part is that we’re finally getting to the point where we’re beginning to feel comfortable around our obsessions.